-IP transit is a service in which an Internet Service Provider (ISP) enables traffic to travel through its network in order to reach a destination.
+IP transit in UK is a service in which an Internet Service Provider (ISP) enables traffic to travel through its network in order to reach a destination.
 To access all internet routes, you’d require directly connecting to all autonomous systems in UK.

 However, doing this isn’t possible all by yourself.
 You’d require connecting to an ISP who can reach out to any network across the internet.